microsoft/FastTrack/tools/SimpleGraph/README.md

 #### Create an object in Graph with a POST web call

 In this example, creating a simple team called "My Sample Team", using the standard blank team template.
-This requires specifying the body of the request, which is constructed either as a JSON string or as a hashtable like here:
+This requires specifying the body of the request, which is constructed either as a JSON string or as a hashtable.
+See Graph API reference [Create team](https://docs.microsoft.com/en-us/graph/api/team-post?view=graph-rest-1.0&tabs=http).

 ```PowerShell
 $newteam = @{